 - The Clogher Justice and Peace and Integrity of Creation Group continued to further the protection of creation and the vision set out by Pope Francis in his encyclical Laudato Si.
 The question of climate change is central to the Gospel.
-The Season of Creation in September and early October of each year is marked in parishes across the Diocese. - Fundraising and support for other charitable organisations, e.g., Trócaire, St Vincent de Paul, Special Appeals e.g., relief to areas affected by natural disasters. - Resourcing and Support for Parents, Staff, Students and Boards of Management of Schools through the work of Diocesan Advisers as well as dedicated events such as Catholic Schools Week in January 2021 - Promotion of Vocations to Priesthood, Diaconate and Religious Life - Collaborative work on Church initiatives through the Irish Episcopal Conference (IEC) and inter-diocesan contacts.
+The Season of Creation in September and early October of each year is marked in parishes across the Diocese. - Fundraising and support for other charitable organisations, e.g., Trócaire, St Vincent de Paul, Special Appeals e.g., relief to areas affected by natural disasters. - Resourcing and Support for Parents, Staff, Students and Boards of Management of Schools through the work of Diocesan Advisers as well as dedicated events such as Catholic Schools Week in January 2022 - The appointment of a Support Worker for Clergy was an important development in 2021, which developed greatly in 2022.
+The Support Worker provides help and advice to clergy in terms of wellbeing and healthcare provision.
+This role is appreciated by all clergy, especially those who are of an advanced age and in need of care provision. - Promotion of Vocations to Priesthood, Diaconate and Religious Life.
+One seminarian continues with his formation for Priesthood at St Patrick's College, Maynooth.
+In February 2022, Rev Paul Flynn was ordained as a Permanent Deacon in Enniskillen.
+Also in 2022, another man has begun formation for the Permanent Diaconate, to serve in the diocese. - The work of the Steering Committee tasked in 2021 with overseeing compliance with the Charities Code of Governance continued into 2022 and this current year.
+The Committee have been working hard to bring uniformity and regulation to the 37 parishes and other curia offices within the diocese in area where improvements need to be made.
+One such area was that of our IT systems, much research carried out and a procurement process followed a local IT firm has been appointed in 2023 to undertake IT standardisation throughout the diocese, an example of this will be all PC's operated in throughout the diocese will operate under Windows 11 Business, each parish will have standardised email addresses such as weddings.enniskillen@clogherparishes.ie. - Collaborative work on Church initiatives through the Irish Episcopal Conference (IEC) and inter-diocesan contacts.